 Meaning and History

-The newspaper emerged during the Industrial Revolution when Japanese society felt a connection with the outside world and began to take its rightful place on the world stage after a long period of isolation.
+The newspaper emerged during the Industrial Revolution, when Japanese society felt more connected to the outside world and began to take its rightful place on the world stage after a long period of isolation.
 Therefore, the birth of an English-language publication was entirely in line with the spirit of the times and the needs of the Japanese.
 The use of special fonts in the newsletter logos further emphasizes the newspaper’s connection with the English language.
 The absorption of smaller publications and changes in ownership have driven the emblem rebrandings.

 What is JT?